 Missed cruise departure cover

-Global insurance provider with extensive cruise cover.
-Backed by one of the world's largest financial services groups, with a global assistance network experienced in coordinating medical evacuations from cruise ships.
+A global insurance provider with extensive cruise cover on comprehensive policies.
+Backed by one of the world's largest financial services groups, Allianz has a worldwide assistance network experienced in coordinating medical evacuations from cruise ships across every ocean.

 Cruise cover included (comprehensive)